← Back to BlogParenting by Age

 • Sleep disruption

-However, the same study noted that educational screen time and video calls with family didn't show these negative effects.
+However, educational screen time and video calls with family do not show these same negative effects — what matters is the type of screen time, not just the total.

 • Watching random videos